chumpblocckami/MOT_challenge_parser/readme.md

 # People tracker evaluation

-This repo is used to extract from frames the annotation used by Multi Object Tracking (MOT) challenge.
+This repo is used to generate all the files used by Multi Object Tracking (MOT) challenge evaluation script.

 # Usage